xaynetwork/xayn_ts_sdk/README.md

 });
 ```
 ### Like a single document
+Marks the given document as "liked" for this user.
 ```typescript
 await sdk.likeDocument({ documentId: "test_d" }); // returns true if successful
 ```
 ### Fetch personalized documents
+Fetches personalized documents for this user.\
+The default size is 10, but you can also pass a custom ```count``` value to override.\

 ```typescript
 const result = await sdk.personalizedDocuments({});
 ```